THE LAND OF MORAL AMBIGUITY: HOLLYWOOD & THE HAYS CODE

 Hollywood was in the grip of the Code that saw the ‘dream factory’ movie machine as a Hollywood Babylon.
 While the powers that be were busy policing the murmuration of taboos, Pre-Code was a brief moment in history, a fruitful period between 1929 to 1934.
 Hays then appointed someone who could intercede between studio moguls and anti-Hollywood groups, Joseph I. Breen.
 “The vulgar, the cheap, and the tawdry is out!”

 The PCA had been known as the Hays Office but to those in Hollywood, once the oversight became an operation with teeth, it became known as the Breen Office.
 Breen came in to take over the weak Studio Relations Committee (SRC).
-The Code had consisted of thirty-six rules that informed Hollywood filmmakers to limit representation of, or normalization of subject matter considered by religious groups to be “unsavory or morally corrupt.”
-The SRC and the PCA were the inner mechanism within the film industry, shaping the content of the film and heading off any ethical problems the film might encounter before they reached the local censors.
+The Code consisted of thirty-six rules that informed Hollywood filmmakers to limit the representation of or normalization of subject matter considered by religious groups to be “unsavory or morally corrupt.”
+The SRC and the PCA were the inner mechanisms within the film industry, shaping the content of the film and heading off any ethical problems the film might encounter before it reached the local censors.